My writing and editing projects stem from my expertise in the history and theory of theatre, and specifically performance design/scenography.

 As a researcher, I have published essays, book chapters and book reviews.
 Most recently, I published an essay “Transatlantic transmissions in opera: the forgotten work of Czech-American designer Richard Rychtarik” in Theatre & Performance Design (2018, 4.
 3).

 I also published “Modern and Contemporary Czech Theatre Design: Dramatic Space of Freedom” in The Routledge Companion to Scenography (edited by A. Aronson, 2017), and “Theatre Design as Interpreter of History.
 Shakespeare in Prague: Imagining the Bard in the Heart of Europe” in Theatre Design & Technology (Summer 2017).

-My experience in academic editing includes co-editing the special issue of Theatre and Performance Design Journal on the Prague Quadrennial 2015 (Routledge, 2016).
+My experience in academic editing includes co-editing special issues of Studies in Costume and Performance journal (2021) and Theatre and Performance Design Journal on the Prague Quadrennial 2015 (Routledge, 2016).
 I have edited the book Scénografie mluví (Scenography Speaks: Conversations of Jarka Burian with Josef Svoboda, 2014; nominated for the Czech “Theatre News Award” 2014).